mattfenwick/Beagle/docs/problems.md

     downsides:  forwards compatibility, breaks uniformity by introducing an artificial divide between some names and other names.  probably my least favorite solution

+## Newlines ##

+Currently, the comment parser is the only one for which the newline character matters; comments end at `\n`.
+So if the newline characters aren't `\n`, the first comment will presumably consume the entire rest of the file.

+Possible solutions:

+ 1. allow all possible newline sequences to end a comment